jessicacliong/JessicaLiong_T1A3/README.md

 7. If NotMatchFound, Print NoInputError & Print EmptyLog
 8. Return to MainMenuLogSearchOptions

-__Feature 3 - Output 1 Week Previous Sleep Logs (High Priority)__
+__Feature 3 - Output Previous 7 Days Sleep Logs from Current Day(High Priority)__

 1. Create ReadCSV object of User_Information using DataFrame Feature of Pandas Module.
 2. PromptUser To Enter StartDate (DD-MM-YYYY)
 3. PromptUser To Enter EndDate (DD-MM-YYYY)
 4. Check if StartDate to EndDate = 7 Days, if not, PromptUser with LogPeriodError & Repeat From Step 2 Until CorrectPeriod Obtained
 5. Filter StartDate <= LogDates In ExistingUserInformation.Csv <= EndDate with Pandas DataFrameFunctionality
-6. Locaate Rows Within PandasDataFrame
+6. Locate Rows Within PandasDataFrame
 7. Print Output of SleepLogs Onto UserTerminal
-6. If NoMatchFound, Print EmptyWarningMessage & Print EmptyLog
+6. If NoMatchFound, Print EmptyDataFrameError & Print EmptyLog
 7. Return to MainMenuLogSearchOptions

 __Feature 4 - Ouput Sleep Tip (High Priority)__